FRELIMO: Marxist–Leninist period (1975–1989)

 Mozambique's national anthem from 1975 to 1992 was "Viva, Viva a FRELIMO" ("Long Live FRELIMO").

 Immediately after independence, Mozambique and FRELIMO faced extraordinarily tough circumstances.
-The country was bankrupt with almost all of its skilled workforce fleeing or already fled, a 95% illiteracy rate and a brewing counter revolutionary movement known as the "Mozambique National Resistance" (RENAMO) was beginning its first strikes against key government infrastructure with the assistance of Ian Smith's Rhodesia.
+The country was bankrupt with almost all of its skilled workforce fleeing or already fled, a 95% illiteracy rate and a brewing counter-revolutionary movement known as the "Mozambique National Resistance" (RENAMO) was beginning its first strikes against key government infrastructure with the assistance of Ian Smith's Rhodesia.
 As the RENAMO movement grew in strength, FRELIMO and RENAMO began clashing directly in what would quickly turn into the deadly Mozambican Civil War which did not end until 1992.

 Large steps had already been taken towards the construction of a Mozambican socialist society by time of the 3rd Party Congress in February 1977, including the nationalisation of the land, many agricultural, industrial and commercial enterprises, rented housing, the banks, health and education.

-FRELIMO transformed itself into a Marxist-Leninist vanguard party of the worker-peasant alliance at the congress.
+FRELIMO transformed itself into a Marxist–Leninist vanguard party of the worker-peasant alliance at the congress.
 The congress laid down firmly that the political and economic guidelines for the development of the economy and the society would be for the benefit of all Mozambicans.
 FRELIMO was also restructured extensively, the central committee expanding to over 200 members and the transformation of FRELIMO from a front into a formal political party, adopting the name "Partido FRELIMO" (FRELIMO Party).

 FRELIMO began extensive programs for economic development, healthcare and education.
-Healthcare and Education became free and universal to all Mozambicans and the government begun a mass program of immunisations which was praised by the World Health Organisation (WHO) as one of the most successful ever initiated in Africa.
+Healthcare and Education became free and universal to all Mozambicans and the government begun a mass program of immunisations which was praised by the World Health Organization (WHO) as one of the most successful ever initiated in Africa.
 The scheme reached over 90% of the Mozambican Population in the first five years and led to a 20% drop in infant mortality rates.
 Illiteracy rates dropped from 95% in 1975 to 73% in 1978.
 Those who were previously denied access to education because of class, gender, or race were exposed to education.
-Frelimo’s dedication to accessible education had long-lasting consequences as previously marginalized groups, such as women, were able to engage intellectually and be involved in formal political and economic structures for the first time.
+Frelimo's dedication to accessible education had long-lasting consequences as previously marginalized groups, such as women, were able to engage intellectually and be involved in formal political and economic structures for the first time.

 Despite the difficult situation and economic chaos the Mozambican economy grew appreciably from the period of 1977–1983.

 However, some serious setbacks occurred, with particular force in the years 1982–1984.
 Neighbouring states, firstly Rhodesia and then South Africa, made direct armed incursions and promoted the growing RENAMO insurgency which continued to carry out economic sabotage and terrorism against the population.
 Natural disasters compounded the already devastating situation, with large scale floods in some regions from Tropical Storm Domoina in 1984, followed by extensive droughts.